haseebs/librl/README.md

 ## Citation

-If this repository helps your research, please cite the ICLR 2025 paper below:
+If this repository helps your research, consider citing the following:

 ```bibtex
 @inproceedings{ICLR2025_6507b115,